 How to Grow and Care for Quaqua parviflora

-Soil: Use commercial potting soil mix for succulents or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.
+Soil: Use a commercial potting soil mix for succulents or prepare your own by mixing 50-70% mineral grit, such as coarse sand, pumice, or perlite.

 Temperature: The plant thrives in warm outdoor environments with low to moderate humidity.
-It does not like winter cold and should remain fairly dry and warm during its dormancy.
+It does not like winter cold and should remain relatively dry and warm during its dormancy.
 Quaqua parviflora grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).

 Watering: It has typical watering needs for a succulent.
 During the growing season, from spring to fall, water the plant thoroughly and allow the soil to dry between waterings.
 When it goes dormant in winter, it needs almost no water, about once a month.